lalohamb/lalohamb/README.md

 - 🌟 Pioneering Blockchain Solutions: I can integrate Crowdsale mechanisms, DAO governance, and NFTs into unique blockchain ecosystems that empower small businesses and creators.
 - 🔄 Creative Problem Solving: I design tailored solutions, such as a car cam built with Raspberry Pi 4, and custom smart contracts utilizing advanced technologies like Zero Knowledge Proofs (ZKPs).
-- 🌐 Visionary Projects: My HoodCoin (HoodC) ecosystem combines the power of composite tokens, AI, and automation to create a dynamic, growth-oriented blockchain platform.
+- 🌐 Visionary Projects: My HoodCoin (HOODc) ecosystem combines the power of composite tokens, AI, and automation to create a dynamic, growth-oriented blockchain platform.
 - 📡 Adaptability: I leverage my Cloud Computing expertise and IT background to seamlessly integrate blockchain systems with modern infrastructures.

 What I Do